PurplePoet25/Screen-Recorder/README.md

 The code captures the screen in real-time, saves the recorded video, and displays a live preview.
 The recording stops when the user presses the 'q' key.

 ### Key Parameters:
-- **Output File**: The recorded video will be saved as `Recording.avi`.
+- **Output File**: The recorded video will be saved as `Recording.mp4`.
 You can change the file name by modifying the `filename` variable.
 - **Codec**: The video will be encoded in MP4 format using `mp4v` codec.
 - **FPS**: The default frames per second is set to 30.0, but you can change it as needed.
 - **Resolution**: The video will be recorded at 1920x1080 resolution.